Kava-Labs/kava/docs/paychans.md

 	kvcli paychan submit --from <receiver's account name> --payment payment.json --chain-id <your chain ID>

 The sender can submit a close request, causing the channel will close automatically after a dispute period.
-During this period a receiver can still close immediately.
+During this period a receiver can still close immediately, overruling the sender's request.

 	kvcli paychan submit --from <receiver's account name> --payment payment.json --chain-id <your chain ID>